nalinda6963/life/README.md

 # Life
-Notes, Lessons-learned, wisdom, travel, hobbies, sports and all other life experiences of a Husband, Father, and a Techie.
+Notes, lessons-learned, wisdom, travel-logs, hobbies, sports and all other life experiences of a Husband, Father, and a Techie.